Battle of Ticinus: Aftermath

 The Romans withdrew as far as Piacenza.
-Two days after Ticinus the Carthaginians crossed the River Po, and then marched to Piacenza.
+Two days after Ticinus the Carthaginians crossed the river Po, and then marched to Piacenza.
 They formed up outside the Roman camp and offered battle, which Scipio refused.
 The Carthaginians set up their own camp some 8 km away.
 That night 2,200 Gallic troops serving with the Roman army attacked the Romans closest to them in their tents, and deserted to the Carthaginians; taking the Romans' heads with them as a sign of good faith.
 Hannibal rewarded them and sent them back to their homes to enrol more recruits.
 Hannibal also made his first formal treaty with a Gallic tribe, and supplies and recruits started to come in.
 The Romans abandoned their camp and withdrew under cover of night.
-The next morning the Carthaginian cavalry bungled their pursuit and the Romans were able to set up camp on an area of high ground by the River Trebia at what is now Rivergaro.
+The next morning the Carthaginian cavalry bungled their pursuit and the Romans were able to set up camp on an area of high ground by the river Trebbia at what is now Rivergaro.
 Even so, they had to abandon much of their baggage and heavier gear, and many stragglers were killed or captured.
 Scipio waited for reinforcements while Hannibal camped at a distance on the plain below and gathered and trained the Gauls now flocking to his standard.

 Shocked by Hannibal's arrival and Scipio's setback, the Roman Senate ordered the army commanded by Tiberius Longus in Sicily to march north to assist Scipio.
 When Longus arrived in December, Hannibal enticed him into attacking and heavily defeated him at the battle of the Trebia; only approximately 10,000 of the Roman army of 40,000 were able to fight their way off the battlefield.
 As a result the flow of Gallic support became a flood and the Carthaginian army grew to 60,000 men.
 Hannibal settled into winter quarters to rest and train his men, while the Romans drew up plans to prevent Hannibal from breaking into Roman Italy.
 In May 217 BC the Carthaginians crossed the Apennines and provoked a Roman army into a hasty pursuit without proper reconnaissance.
 Hannibal set an ambush and in the battle of Lake Trasimene completely defeated the Roman force, killing 15,000 Romans and taking 15,000 prisoner.
 A cavalry force of 4,000 from another Roman army were also engaged and wiped out.
 Hannibal campaigned in Italy for the next 12 years.

 In 204 BC Publius Cornelius Scipio, the same man who had fought as a youth at Ticinus, invaded the Carthaginian homeland in North Africa, defeated the Carthaginians in two major battles and won the allegiance of the Numidian kingdoms of North Africa.
 Hannibal and the remnants of his army were recalled from Italy to confront him.
 They met at the battle of Zama in October 202 BC and Hannibal was decisively defeated.
 As a consequence Carthage agreed a peace treaty which stripped it of most of its territory and power.